Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

-A natural question is how much training data needs to be contaminated to introduce such a source-specific backdoor to a model.
-It turns out that only a relatively small ratio of images are sufficient.
-As we can see from Table~\ref{tb:number_covers}, when only 2.1\% of the training data has been contaminated, with 0.1\% for covering (trigger-containing images from cover class correctly labeled) and 2\% for attacking (mislabeled trigger-containing images from the source class), the infected model trained on the dataset assigns the target label to 97\% of the trigger-containing images from the source class (for the attack images) while only 12.1\% of such images when they come from other classes.
+It turns out that a relatively small fraction of contaminated images is sufficient to introduce such a source-specific backdoor to a model.
+As we can see from Table~\ref{tb:number_covers}, when only 2.1\% of the training data are contaminated, including 0.1\% by covering images and 2\% by attack images (mislabeled trigger-carrying images from the source class), the infected model assigns 97\% of the attack images from the source class to the target label, while only 12.1\% of trigger-carrying images from other classes are misclassified.